Spatial socialising for remote teams

 Usercard

-We found a balance between intuitiveness, spatiality, and speed in the way of User cards inside a space confined by walls.
+We found a balance between intuitiveness, spatiality, and speed in the form of Usercards inside a space confined by walls.
 Inspired by the live cursors of collaborative tools, but giving it more weight.
-User cards is a real-life metaphor for you, in the form of an interface representation of a card.
+Usercard is a real-life metaphor for you, in the form of an interface representation of a card.
 You’re your card, your card is you.
 To express, you move yourself.
 To express in Lounge, you move your card.
-It is all controlled by your cursor, it moves at the speed of your thought.
-You don’t need to translate your thoughts into ←→←→ keys like in gather.town or wait for your teammate to stop speaking before you can express it like in zoom.
-You just turn your User card into a quick chat box to talk without waiting or interrupting someone speaking.
+It is all controlled by your cursor, which moves at the speed of your thought.
+You don’t need to translate your thoughts into ←→←→ keys like in gather.town or wait for your teammate to stop speaking before you can express them like in zoom.
+You just turn your User card into a quick chat box to talk without waiting or interrupting someone who is speaking.

 Illustration by Javier Jaén